 Interactions with other medications

-For example, taking decongestants alongside a type of antidepressant called a monoamine oxidase inhibitor (MAOI) can cause a dangerous rise in blood pressure.
+For example, taking decongestants alongside some antidepressants can cause a dangerous rise in blood pressure.

-These products contain additional painkillers and/or antihistamines, so it could be dangerous to take extra separate doses of these medicines at the same time.
+These products contain additional painkillers or antihistamines, so it could be dangerous to take extra doses of these medicines at the same time.